 1. Flower Half Sleeve Tattoo

 Half sleeve tattoos make a statement because not only do they cover a large amount of skin, but the theme that is chosen often includes intricate detailing.
-Flowers are some of the most popular choices to get inked because there are so many different types, all with varying symbolism.
+Flower tattoos are some of the most popular choices to get inked because there are so many different types, all with varying symbolism.
 In general, blooms can represent love, but depending on what you choose, your body art can be tailored specifically to you, with personal meaning.
 For example, a red rose represents passion, while a black one is associated with death or grief.
 A cherry blossom is linked to life and beauty, and a daffodil is connected with honesty and truth.

 2. Tribal Half Sleeve Tattoo

 Tribal tattoos are deeply symbolic, especially if you do your research beforehand and know what they represent.
 Many cultures have used tattooing to express their pride and heritage, and their ink tells a story.
 If you keep this in mind, you will understand how it could be incredibly offensive to walk into a tattoo studio and pick out a design at random with little thought to where it came from or what the unique combination of symbols and patterns mean.
 You want to avoid doing this, so you can have body art you can be proud of.

 3. Japanese Half Sleeve Tattoo

 Japanese tattoos, or Irezumi, have a very distinct style, usually defined by bright colors and bold designs.
 Body art is connected with their culture, but many of the symbols used have filtered into mainstream tattooing and are a popular choice for both men and women.
 If you want a half sleeve that turns heads, you will love this body art approach.
 Images often include koi fish, dragons, cherry blossoms, lotuses, and the phoenix.